can you sand engineered hardwood flooring?

-We stock a range of oak and walnut boards which are available pre-treated or, untreated for a personalised finish.
-The thickness of the hardwood wear layer of our boards spans from 3mm, to a premium 6mm.
+The amount of times a floor can be sanded back, which plays a part in how long a flooring will last, is determined by the thickness of the hardwood on the top surface i.e. the depth of the wear layer.
+Wear layers will range from 1mm up to 6mm.
 To give you a reference for what this means for sanding and re-finishing – typically, 18mm solid wood flooring has a depth of 6mm between the top of the board and the tongue and groove.
-You could not wear the flooring down any further than the tongue and groove for obvious reasons, meaning that because our Supreme Range of engineered flooring has a 6mm thick layer of oak on the top surface it will last just as long as solid wood!
-Obviously how long a floor lasts in entirely dependent on how you maintain it and how often it is sanded however it is generally considered that any board with a hardwood wear layer of 4mm plus will last a lifetime and beyond.
+You could not wear the flooring down any further than the tongue and groove for obvious reasons, meaning that an engineered wood flooring which consists of a 6mm wear layer can be sanded just as much, and will last just as long, as solid wood!
+How long a wooden floor lasts is also very much dependent on the treatment that’s been applied to the timber, how high traffic the area is that the flooring is laid in, and how the flooring is maintained.
+However it is generally considered that any board with a hardwood wear layer of 4mm, treated with a good quality finish and well looked after, will last a lifetime and beyond.

 Protect and Enhance you Engineered Wood Flooring

-In order to protect and enhance your chosen finish, we recommend you consider applying Treatex Hardwax Oil to the surface of your boards.
-Treatex is a hard wearing and water resistant hard wax oil that works to protect your floorboards from stains and scratches, as well as to enhance the natural beauty and wood grain of the boards.
+If you sand the flooring back to the untreated timber then we recommend you consider applying Treatex Hardwax Oil to the surface of your boards.
+Treatex is a hard wearing and water resistant hard wax oil that works to protect your floorboards from stains and scratches, as well enhances the natural beauty of the timber.
 It is made from a mixture of sustainable natural materials including carnauba wax, sunflower oil, linseed oil and beeswax.
-Treatex is suitable for use on all types of interior timber, allowing you to create a consistent finish to you interior décor.
+Treatex is suitable for use on almost all types of interior timber, allowing you to create a high quality, long lasting and beautiful finish to you interior décor.
 Treatex Hardwax Oil is easy to apply with a brush or roller with fast drying times (drying times vary dependant on atmosphere).